FDio/csit/docs/testing_in_vagrant.rst

 Run all commands from command line.

-1. Download and install latest virtualbox from `official page
+1. Download and install virtualbox from `official page
    <https://www.virtualbox.org/wiki/Downloads>`_.
    To verify the installation, run VBoxManage: